cortex-lab/phy/docs/performance.md

 The default `None` total settings give every cluster the corresponding per-cluster budget, so selecting more clusters does not reduce the sampling accuracy of any one cluster.
-For example, eight large clusters in the Waveform View may each display 100 waveforms.
+For example, eight large clusters in the Waveform View may each display 100 waveforms. `None` disables only the secondary shared cap; it does not disable the per-cluster limit or load all spikes.

 Set a total setting to an integer to opt into a fixed shared budget when predictable runtime or memory use matters more.
 For example,